constup/projectinit.sh/docs/index.md

 ### Release history highlights

+ - **11.02.2025. - 0.3.0-alpha**: Added support for creating and managing dockerized environments.
+Dockerized Symfony 7
+applications with PostgreSQL support.
  - **26.12.2023. - 0.2.4-alpha**: Fix for git script for Unix systems.
  - **10.12.2023. - 0.2.3-alpha**: Support for a bunch of tools in generic `.gitignore`.
  - **09.12.2023. - 0.2.2-alpha**: Symfony 7.0 support.